wickedbyte/tombstone/README.md

 This handler will trigger a PHP error when a tombstone is hit, allowing your project's error handling system to log the tombstone hit as it would any other PHP error.
-By default, the error level is `E_USER_DEPRECATED`, but the other two runtime user error levels (`E_USER_ERROR`, `E_USER_WARNING` and `E_USER_NOTICE`) are also supported.
+By default, the error level is `E_USER_DEPRECATED`, but the other three runtime user error levels (`E_USER_ERROR`, `E_USER_WARNING` and `E_USER_NOTICE`) are also supported.